Can You Rent Out a Reverse Mortgage Home on Airbnb?

 * Your privacy is very important to us, we will never sell or give your email address or info to any 3rd party unless you give us express permission to do so.

 My mom has a house with a reverse mortgage, and she has an in-law apartment attached to her house – a separate door to the apartment and a firewall door between the apartment and her house.
 She has rented the apartment in the past (before Reverse Mortgage) to various people during the summer.
 She still lives in her part of the house.
-She is getting older and using Airbnb to rent a separate apartment would be a lot easier.
+She is getting older, so using Airbnb to rent a separate apartment would be a lot easier.
 I have seen questions about the transient rental of a single unit but could not tell if that is not Airbnb related to renting a unit where the owner is away temporarily or if it applies to this situation.
 Thanks!

 By Kate on 01.04.2019